Electric birefringence in Euler-Heisenberg pseudo-electrodynamics: Dispersion relations of the PEH in a external EM field

 Notice that, if $B_{0}=0$ or $E_{0i}=0$, we have $\beta_{i}=0$.
 As consequence of the relations (\ref{Eqsd0h0}), the electric wave amplitude is not perpendicular to the wave propagation direction.
 The eigenvalues of the permittivity matrix are given by

 and magnetic permeability is

 in which are real quantities in the frequency range of $\omega < |{\bf k}|$.
-The solution (\ref{epsilon1}) is the usual vacuum electric permittivity, while that the results (\ref{epsilon2}) and (\ref{musol}) show that the material medium is dispersive due to dependence with the wave vector $(\bf k)$ and $\omega$-frequency.
-In fact, this dependence is exclusively due to non-locality of the EHPED, and also to the background fields.
+The solution (\ref{epsilon1}) is the usual vacuum electric permittivity, while that the results (\ref{epsilon2}) and (\ref{musol}) show that the material medium is dispersive due to presence of the wave vector $(\bf k)$ and $\omega$-frequency.
+In fact, this dependency is exclusively due to non-locality of the EHPED, and also to the background fields.
 Turning off the background fields, the results reduce to the usual vacuum, {\it i.e.}, $\varepsilon_{1}=\varepsilon_{2}=\mu=1$.
 The non-linear effects of (\ref{epsilon2}) and (\ref{musol}) are relevant for EM background of

 when $v_{F} \ll 1$, and we have used the conversion of $\mbox{MeV}^2$ to V/cm and Tesla (T), respectively.
-Substituting the Faraday-Lenz in the Ampère-Maxwell law in (\ref{Eqsd0h0}), the wave equation for $e_{0i}$ is $M_{ij}e_{0j}=0$, where the symmetric wave matrix $M_{ij}$ is
+For values of EM background compatible with the critical fields (\ref{Ec}) and (\ref{Bc}), we impose the lower bound $\omega > 0.1$ eV on the wave frequency.
+Substituting the Faraday-Lenz in the Ampère-Maxwell law in (\ref{Eqsd0h0}), the wave equation $M_{ij}e_{0j}=0$ for a general wave polarization $e_{0j}$, in which the symmetric wave matrix $M_{ij}$ is

 where we have defined the refractive index $n=\sqrt{n_i\,n_i}$, with $n_{i}=k_i/\omega$.
 The solution of $M_{ij}e_{0j}=0$ is non-trivial when the determinant of $M_{ij}$ is null.
 In the general case, the determinant of $M_{ij}$ is